Financial-Times/origami/README.md

 * `open`: Display the overlay.
 Content is loaded every time the overlay is opened.
 * `close`: Close (hide) the overlay.

-## Arrows (deprecated)
-**The arrows setting in o-overlay has been moved to [o-tooltip](http://github.com/financial-times/o-tooltip).
-Please use that instead**.

-Optionally, an overlay can be displayed to be pointing at a target element.
-The arrow can come out of any of the overlay's four sides and the preferred position is set as a config option.
-However, if the overlay doesn't fit next to the trigger in the default position, the module will check if it fits in the opposite position and change it if that is the case.
-This is not a permanent change, it's only until there is space again in the default position.

-Overlays with arrows can't be modal.

 ## Events